Temporary Service Update

 As the summer sun ripens the fields, AlUla’s farms yield a colourful bounty of fruit - from juicy mangoes to plump grapes and fragrant figs. These seasonal delights flourish in the Oasis thanks to time-honoured farming practices and the nourishing water beneath AlUla’s ancient sands.

-Celebrate the richness of the summer harvest at AlManshiyah Farmers Market.
+Celebrate the richness of the summer harvest at AlManshiyah Farmers Market from 22 July to 2 August, 2026.
 Visitors can explore the sweeter side of AlUla’s agricultural heritage by sampling freshly picked fruit, browsing market stalls showcasing seasonal produce, and enjoying family-friendly entertainment that honours the traditions of local farming communities.
 With every bite, taste the history of a land shaped by nature, nurture, and generations of growers.

 Honey - The Golden Harvest